stimpy77/xio.js/README.md

     var val = xio.get.cookie("my_key")();
     xio.delete.cookie("my_key");

-As a convenience, you can generate a date with:
+As a convenience, you can generate an expiration date with:

     var expires = xio.time.addSeconds(30); // 30 seconds from now
     var expires = xio.time.addMinutes(10); // ten minutes from now